TheTaiMan/Spell-let/README.md

 + Microsoft Edge (*intended voice will **not work***)

 ## Other
 I will be adding a way to check if the word saved or about to be saved is an actual word in the English language whenever I get the chance.
 Also, this was my first big project, hopefully it turned out well and anyone can use it (*besides mobile users, your out of luck*).
 I have learned a lot while making this project, even when I was about to pull my hair out.
+One last thought, you might be intrigued or saddened to know that I used PowerPoint to design the whole project :).